veertuinc/anka-docs/content/en/docs/Getting Started/linux.md

 We'll need to do two things:
 1. Set the  **external registry address** -- This address is passed to the Nodes so they can pull VM Templates from the Registry.
-2. Mount a volume for the Registry data -- The directory will contain VM disk images and configuration files.
+2. Mount a volume for the Registry data -- The directory containing VM disk images and configuration files.

 First, edit the `docker-compose.yml`.
 1. Under `anka-controller > environment`, find the variable **ANKA_REGISTRY_ADDR**.